MadhuryaShivaram/DeepLearning_E1P4_Assignment2/README.md

    Output : [0.01962876503764419, 0.9942]

 3. Strategy taken to achieve this.
-   Reduced the number of filters used in the 2nd layer (from 32 to 16) as it would reduce the no. of parameters but maintain the accuracy around 99.4
+   Reduced the number of filters used in the 2nd layer (from 32 to 16) as it helped  in reducing the no. of parameters but maintain the accuracy around 99.4